“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 Confidentiality: The property that information is not made available or disclosed to unauthorized individuals, entities, or processes.

-Controls: Countermeasures or safeguards that are the devices or mechanisms that are needed to meet the requirements of program.
+Controls: Countermeasures or safeguards that are the devices or mechanisms that are needed to meet the requirements of a program.

 Cracking or Hacking: Attempting to break into another system in which you have no account, and is treated as malicious intent.